seemoo-lab/openhaystack/README.md

 ### Pairing (1)

 To use Apple's Find My network, we generate a public-private key pair on an elliptic curve (P-224).
-The private key remains on the Mac securely stored in the keychain, and the public key will be deployed on the tag, e.g., an attached micro:bit.
+The private key remains on the Mac securely stored in the keychain, and the public key is deployed on the accessory, e.g., an attached micro:bit.

 ### Losing (2)

-In short, the tags broadcast the public key as Bluetooth Low Energy (BLE) advertisements (see [firmware](Firmware)).
+In short, the accessories broadcast the public key as Bluetooth Low Energy (BLE) advertisements (see [firmware](Firmware)).
-Nearby iPhones will not be able to distinguish our tags from a genuine Apple device or certified accessory.
+Nearby iPhones will not be able to distinguish our accessories from a genuine Apple device or certified accessory.

 ### Finding (3)